omunizb/ERP.NET/README.md

 # Ittaca ERP
 ## An Enterprise Resource Planning for a (fictional) e-commerce company: Ittaca.

-**NOTE: this project will be uploaded to an Azure App Service in the following days.
+**NOTE: this project will be uploaded to Azure App Service in the following days.
 The URL will be displayed here.**

 ### Getting started
 1. Download the code from this repository.